fbpx

 Publications

-Increasing Indigenous trade and access to markets is a top priority for CCAB.
+Increasing Indigenous trade and access to markets is a top priority for CCIB.
 This report looks at historical and contemporary Indigenous trade, the barriers to it, as well as 26 trade policy recommendations for how all levels of government in Canada and Indigenous organizations can work to facilitate Indigenous trade.

 Businesses across Ontario are increasingly recognizing the value of advancing reconciliation, building mutually beneficial relationships with Indigenous Peoples, and supporting stronger Indigenous economic outcomes.
 Yet, many are unsure where to start or how to do so meaningfully.
 Moreover, different businesses are at various stages of their reconciliation journey.
 The first of two resources assist Ontario businesses in implementing the Truth and Reconciliation Commission’s Call to Action #92.

-Indsights: A Window into the Indigenous Economy is an ongoing project led by Humber College, in partnership with Canadian Council of Aboriginal Business (CCAB), to produce interactive business profiles featuring success stories from Indigenous entrepreneurs, partnerships, and collaborations.
+Indsights: A Window into the Indigenous Economy is an ongoing project led by Humber College, in partnership with Canadian Council of Indigenous Business (CCIB), to produce interactive business profiles featuring success stories from Indigenous entrepreneurs, partnerships, and collaborations.
 This work aims to educate post-secondary students on the importance of Indigenous economic development in Canada, demonstrated through profiles of successful Indigenous businesses, partnerships, and illustrations of positive stakeholder engagement.

 TRADE & EXPORT